Latest guidance on funeral services

 Please don’t publicly advertise the funeral details to reduce the risk of other, well-meaning mourners arriving unexpectedly.
 This is not permitted under current social distancing laws. and they may be turned away at the door, which could be distressing for them and the bereaved family.
 It will also place your employees at unnecessary risk of harm.

 Check with the service venue as there may be other changes too.
-For example, the gardens may be closed and the curtains may not be able to remain open during the service.

 All charitable collections should be done online.

 The NAFD has produced a Risk Assessment Framework which funeral firms may find helpful in planning for gatherings at funerals.

 You may find our Frequently Asked Questions useful for further information.

 From Saturday 8 August, face coverings must be worn by members of the public: attending…